department-of-veterans-affairs/vets-website/docs/FrontEndTests101.md

 #### Where they live
 - Test directory contains all of the test code
   - Configuration and helpers for test libraries live under `test/util/`, minus a few files that live directly under `test/`
   - Unit tests and e2e tests live under each project directory
   - Helpers for e2e tests are under `test/e2e/`
   - Visual regression test config has it's own directory under `test/visual-regression`
 - Test commands are specified in `package.json`, as well as in vets-website's `README.md`
 - Configuration files for nightwatch and sass-lint live under `config/`
 - Scripts for running nightwatch tests live under `script/`

 #### When they run/ how they run
-There are 4 times tests can run:
+There are 5 times tests can run:
 1. At any time during local development by running one of the npm scripts specified in `package.json`
   - Any tests can be run during this time
 2. During the pre-commit hook
   - Only linting is run automatically
 3. Before merging a branch to master via Jenkins
-  - Unit tests, e2e tests, and code coverage are automatically run during this time
+  - Unit tests, e2e tests, and code climate are automatically run during this time
 4. Before merging a branch to production via Jenkins
   - Accessibility tests are automatically run during this time
+5. After merging to production (this is planned for removal)
+  - Unit tests and e2e tests are run automatically

 #### How to debug
 For unit tests:
 - You can put a console.log in your test code.
 When you run the test, the output will be in the command line.
+- Use Chrome devtools to debug unit tests
+- VSCode's (or any other editor's) debugging tool for mocha tests
-- Karma has some pretty great tools for running your tests in a browser so that you can set breakpoints and actually see the test execute.
+- Karma has some pretty great tools for running your tests in a browser so that you can set breakpoints and see the test execute.
 But we're not using Karma in vets-website, so if we wanted this functionality we would have to add it.

 For e2e tests:
 - It's possible to set an infinite pause (`.pause()`) in the test code and then see what's happening at a given point in the browser where the test is running.
 It is also possible to use the Chrome devtools and inspect what's going on (this is only possible when the browser is Chrome and not Electron, so you would need to disable Electron is `config/nightwatch.js`).